Daf Palfrey

 Dafydd (Daf) Palfrey (born 26 March 1973) is a Welsh director, producer and writer.

 Education

 He received 1st Class BA Hons Graphic Design at Camberwell College of Arts London Institute.
 His other interests include writing and performing music, which he has done semi-professionally since he was 16, as a lead guitarist with legendary Cardiff funk band Hanner Pei.
-He has written a pilot for a TV series, directed numerous prime time shows, shot over thirty music videos and worked in the UK and abroad, including the USA, Puerto Rico, Berlin, Patagonia and Canada.
+He has written a pilot for a TV series, directed numerous prime time shows, shot over thirty music videos and worked in the UK and abroad, including the US, Puerto Rico, Berlin, Patagonia and Canada.